tawi1/DotsTrafficCity/docs/source/roadSegment.rst

 TrafficLightCrossroad
 ~~~~~~~~~~~~

 Component for handling traffic lights at crossroad.
+For a quick look at timelines of city crossroads and traffic light connections, :ref:`see here <trafficLight>`.

 Cached
 """"""""""""""